 His knee hurt, it would continue to hurt, and nothing would be invented to fix it.

 My knee hurts, and not only do I hope something will be invented for it, I am not insane to imagine that it may be.
 As a child, games were things played on a board with tokens and dice and spinners.
 Today’s child (who when I was his or her age, I marveled at Pong) plays a realistic and immersive game of army combat.
 With Koreans.
 Who are currently in Korea, not in his living room.
 Also an Australian guy and some gal from Norway.
+When I was in college, I wrote my papers on an electric typewriter.
+Now I edit people’s writing on a computer with software that allows me to track my changes and leave margin comments.

 I saw this change.
 It is more scientific to tell myself things are possible than impossible, all considered.